rothskeller/pdf/README.md

-# Steve’s PDF Libraries
+# Steve’s PDF Library

 This repository contains code for reading and writing PDF files, as needed for various other projects of mine.

-Package `pdfstruct` is the base package.
-It contains methods for opening an existing PDF file, traversing its structure, and making updates to it.

-Package `pdffont` is a package that knows how to measure string extents in several standard fonts.

-Package `pdfform` is a layer on top of `pdfstruct` that particularly knows how to deal with interactive forms in PDF files.
-It can fetch the form fields and their values, and update them.
+The top package is the library used by other programs.
+The sub-packages are mostly utility commands based on that library.
+Specifically:

-Package `pdfinspect` is a command line tool to inspect the contents of a PDF file.
+- `pdfdump` is a program that dumps the entire structure of a PDF file in a human-readable form.
+- `pdfinspect` is a program that dumps individual objects from the PDF file in a human-readable form.

+There is also a sub-package `pdfform` that knows how to read and write fillable forms in PDF files.
+I don't have any use for it anymore so it isn't being maintained, but as far as I know it still works.

+The sub-package `pdftest` is just a test program used during development of the library.